Jira Acceptance Criteria – What Are They and How to Create Them

 User story

-As an admin, I want to create a global checklist that I can apply to multiple issues, and that cannot be edited/by-passed by user.
+As an admin, I want to create a global checklist that I can apply to multiple work items and that cannot be edited and/or by-passed by user.

 Acceptance criteria

-• The list can be applied to issues on multiple projects
+- The list can be applied to work items on multiple projects

-• The list can be applied to multiple issue types
+- The list can be applied to multiple work types

-• Users working on the issue cannot add items to the list
+- Users working on the Jira item cannot add items to the list

-• Users working on the issue cannot edit items on the list
+- Users working on the Jiar item cannot edit items on the list

-• Users working on the issue cannot delete checklist items
+- Users working on the Jira item cannot delete checklist items

-• Users working on the issue can toggle items complete/incomplete
+- Users working on the Jira item can toggle items complete/incomplete

 There are several options for creating Acceptance Criteria lists in Jira.
 You could add it to the Description field, but lumping too much information in an unstructured paragraph field is risky.
 The PM could forget to include the criteria.
 The developers could find it difficult to parse the criteria from the other information in the Description.

-The best solution is to use Checklist for Jira, which allows you to add checklists Jira issues/work items.
+The best solution is to use Checklists for Jira, which allows you to add checklists to Jira work items.
 The Product Manager can define the criteria from the outset, making their expectations clear to the dev team.

 Adding Acceptance Criteria Lists to Jira Stories

-You can create Jira Acceptance Criteria lists simply by clicking in the Checklist UI and typing your list items.
+You can create Jira Acceptance Criteria lists simply by clicking into the Checklists UI and typing your criteria items.
 However, if you want to ensure that Acceptance Criteria are added to all of your Jira stories, consider creating a checklist template.

 To create a Checklist Template:

-2. Navigate to Checklists in the left nav bar.
+- Navigate to Checklists in the upper nav bar (it maybe under the More menu).

-6. The items can be edited once the list has been added to the issue/work item, allowing the product manager to define the specific acceptance criteria when they add the story to the sprint.
+- The items can be edited once the list has been added to the work item, allowing the product manager to define the specific acceptance criteria when they add the story to the sprint.

 That way, everyone knows when they’ve reached the end of the road.